BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 The old, vague concept of "connection" is not discarded, but made precise.
 It becomes a result of the system's boundary-drawing, no longer its defining precondition.
 This paradigm shift has far-reaching, still barely foreseeable consequences; we are, truly, only at the beginning (bearing in mind that Luhmann wrote this in 1988).
-Cognition is possible if and only because systems operatively close themselves off at the level of their distinguishing and indicating, thereby rendering themselves indifferent to the excluded environment.
+Cognition is possible because systems operatively close themselves off at the level of their distinguishing and indicating, thereby rendering themselves indifferent to the excluded environment.

 Finally, Luhmann offers a few closing pointers to guard against ultimate misunderstandings.
 First, the insight into operative closure does not mean that cognition is "unreal" (this is a firm rejection of any nihilistic or illusionist reading of constructivism).
 Second, it does not imply that there can be absolutely no correspondences between a system's differentiating operations and the environment.
 If that were the case, the system would lose all purchase on its environment and continually dissolve into it, rendering cognition impossible from the start.

+I would even add that we, as living and psychic systems, are so deeply at home in our environment because we are not a mere assembly of parts---not engineered within and for a specific environment.
+We are not only the result of a long process of differentiation from what we call 'home,' but its very identity.
+To word it a little more mystically: we are a certain cut of the whole we can only observe by cutting it.

-Luhmann thus deliberately closes the text not with a radical, solipsistic declaration that "there is nothing but construction," but with a finely balanced position: there is no direct correspondence in the classical, mirroring sense, but there is also no complete arbitrariness or detachment from reality.
+Luhmann then deliberately closes the text not with a radical, solipsistic declaration that "there is nothing but construction," but with a finely balanced position: there is no direct correspondence in the classical, mirroring sense, but there is also no complete arbitrariness or detachment from reality.
 There is only just enough **structural fit** for the system to assert and sustain itself as a system against its environment.
 A system is closed with respect to its operations, but it remains structurally coupled, physically embedded, and constantly susceptible to irritation by its environment.
 This very coupling presupposes a certain 'fit'.